Agentic Reward Modeling: Verifying GUI Agent via Progressive Trajectory-Grounded Interaction: Discussion

 \subsection{Limitations}

 VAGEN exhibits the following limitations: \begin{itemize} \item VAGEN lacks a subsequent refinement process, relying solely on the native capabilities of the verifier agent for verification.
-However, given the substantial performance ($>$90\%) VAGEN achieves in Table~\ref{tab:osworld} and Table~\ref{tab:androidworld}, this suggests that the marginal gain from further refinement is limited. \item As an outcome-level reward modeling method, VAGEN does not provide step-level reward signals, which presents a distinct and more complex challenge. \end{itemize}
+Although VAGEN already achieves strong performance, we have not explored iterative refinement.
+Quantifying its marginal benefit remains future work. \item As an outcome-level reward modeling method, VAGEN does not provide step-level reward signals, which presents a distinct and more complex challenge. \end{itemize}